p4nash/twitch-bot/readme.md

 To view a quote, write either:
 `!quote` or `!quote <number>`

-To remove a quote, use the command (only for mods and broadcaster):
-`!removequote <quote>`

-All quotes are stored in quotes.txt.
-To delete a quote, you can edit that txt file for now.
+All quotes are stored in the Firebase database.
+For now, you can only delete a quote via the Firebase console (for owner).